 Weaknesses:

-- Hiring pool concentrated in enterprise; scarce in startup world
+- Hiring pool concentrated in enterprise; scarce in the startup world

 - Smaller open-source community than Java